fabriziosalmi/caddy-adf/README.md

 ## 9. Contributing

-Contributions to `caddy-mlf` are welcome!
+Contributions to `caddy-adf` are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

 ## 10. License